 In the lead from the outset, we could shape the delivery approach.
 To increase the likelihood of the project’s success, the team deliberately invested a large proportion of time in developing a well thought through and robust plan early in the lifecycle.

 The first step was to evaluate the implementation options, likely timeframes and costs.
 It quickly emerged that the option to implement a new system would require a significant investment in time and resources, so the decision was made to extend the existing global tools to fulfil the regional reporting requirements.

-Governance arrangements were put in place, centered on a strong steering committee with a cross section of stakeholders from Finance, IT and one of our Partners who brought continuity from the Victory program.
+Governance arrangements were put in place, centred on a strong steering committee with a cross section of stakeholders from Finance, IT and one of our Partners who brought continuity from the Victory programme.
 We then completed a vendor selection exercise and, with a strong team on board, led a collaborative planning process with the participation of the right people from across the business and the respective delivery vendors.

 Berkeley was then asked to take on overall management of the project.
-The plan was designed in two major phases, with delivery of intrusive changes to the global reporting solution fast-tracked and stabilized well in advance of the critical Year End period, and a second phase to automate the transfer of source data from local country systems.
+The plan was designed in two major phases, with delivery of intrusive changes to the global reporting solution fast-tracked and stabilised well in advance of the critical Year End period, and a second phase to automate the transfer of source data from local country systems.

 To further strengthen the plan, time was put aside to really think through delivery risks and dependencies and with a good understanding of these, a process was put in place to continuously manage them.

 Having secured strong Corporate and European support, funding was approved and we led the delivery involving 50 Unilever and vendor team members across multiple locations in Europe and Asia.
 One of Berkeley’s Partners also sat on the steering committee for the duration of the project.